 I don’t smoke but I am a long-term multiple myeloma survivor, I have had two chemotherapy-induced blood clots (DVT) and I live with chemotherapy-induced cardiomyopathy and atrial fibrillation aka Afib.

 Not to complain, but daily research continues to uncover one long-term side effect after another.
-Insult to injury, my standard-of-care, FDA approved safe and effective wasn’t safe and it certainly was not effective!
+Insult to injury, my standard-of-care, FDA approved safe and effective cancer therapy wasn’t safe and it certainly was not effective!
 Remission, relapse, remission, relapse and “nothing more we can do for you…”

 I’m not an oncologist but according to the first study linked below, I have an increased risk of stroke.
 I don’t take any form of conventional blood thinners such as coumadin, eliquis, etc.